fastlane/docs/docs/actions/snapshot.md

-  `reinstall_app` | Enabling this option will automatically uninstall the application before running it | `false` `erase_simulator` | Enabling this option will automatically erase the simulator before running the application | `false` `localize_simulator` | Enabling this option will configure the Simulator's system language | `false` `app_identifier` | The bundle identifier of the app to uninstall (only needed when enabling reinstall_app) | [*](#parameters-legend-dynamic)
+  `reinstall_app` | Enabling this option will automatically uninstall the application before running it | `false` `erase_simulator` | Enabling this option will automatically erase the simulator before running the application | `false` `localize_simulator` | Enabling this option will configure the Simulator's system language | `false` `dark_mode` | Enabling this option will configure the Simulator to be in dark mode (false for light, true for dark) | `app_identifier` | The bundle identifier of the app to uninstall (only needed when enabling reinstall_app) | [*](#parameters-legend-dynamic)
   `add_photos` | A list of photos that should be added to the simulator before running the application | `add_videos` | A list of videos that should be added to the simulator before running the application |